Yes No Share to Facebook

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-Starting a lawsuit in Small Claims Court requires the preparation of, and issuance of, a Plaintiff's Claim document.
-The Plaintiff's Claim is a form, known as Form 7A, and is available online.
+To get a lawsuit started in Small Claims Court, the preparing and issuing of the document known as a Plaintiff's Claim is required.
+The Plaintiff's Claim document is a specific form, numbered and referred to as Form 7A, and is accessible online.
 The primary parts of the form are relatively easy involving simple fill in the blanks information.
 The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, or at least to avoid in the beginning.
 There are many rules regarding the manner of what should be provided.
-The prescribed rules for the requirements when beginning a Small Claims Court lawsuit are available for review at Rule 7 of the Rules of the Small Claims Court.
+The rules on starting a Small Claims Court lawsuit, referred to formally as commencing a proceeding, are found in Rule 7 of the Rules of the Small Claims Court.

 The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
 Diligent review of these questions and the potential pitfalls are highly important before getting started.